exasol/bucketfs-explorer/README.md

 ###### Please note that this is an open source project which is *not officially supported* by EXASOL.
 We will try to help you as much as possible, but can't guarantee anything since this is not an official EXASOL product.

-BuecktFS explorer is deprecated and NOT maintained any longer.
+BucketFS explorer is deprecated and NOT maintained any longer.

 ## Prerequisites